jameskolwolf1/Whack-A-Prof/specs/Specification.md

 ### **2.6: User Documentation** <a name="User-Documentation"></a>

 ### **2.7: Assumptions and Dependencies** <a name="Assumptions-and-Dependencies"></a>
-The game can mainly be played on web browsers such as Firefox, Chrome, and Edge.
+The game can mainly be played on web browsers such as Firefox, Chrome, Safari, and Edge.
+The user may also be able to download the game on GitHub.
 The user must access on a desktop.
+The game will be dependent on those platforms.
 If the game is accessed through other devices or browsers, the game may bug or become unplayable.
-Users who play this game is assumed to have access to a usable web browser and know how to use the internet and input components, such as the mouse.
+Users who play this game is assumed to have access to a usable web browser and know how to use the internet and input devices, such as the mouse, which is a key feature in playing game.

 ---